-Figure 21: Performance at increasing Queue Depth; SPDK NVMe BDEV vs Linux Default libaio vs Linux io_uring polling (4KiB 70/30 Random Read/Write, 22 NVMe SSDs, 12 CPU Cores).
-In the chart, we do not show results for Kernel Libaio higher than 128QD as it reduces the readability of the graph.
+Figure 21: Performance at increasing Queue Depth; SPDK NVMe BDEV vs Linux Default libaio vs Linux io_uring polling (4KiB 70/30 Random Read/Write, 22 NVMe SSDs, 12 CPU Cores)

-- 1. SPDK NVMe bdev fio plugin reached up to around 29.65 million IOPS for Random Read workload at Queue Depth = 256.
-This is close to 30 million IOPS result measured in Test Case 2 I/O Cores Scaling using bdevperf. - 2.
+- SPDK NVMe bdev fio plugin reached up to around 29.65 million IOPS for Random Read workload at Queue Depth = 256.
+This is close to 30 million IOPS result measured in Test Case 2 - I/O Cores Scaling using bdevperf. - 2.
 For the 4KiB Random Write workload SPDK NVMe bdev fio plugin and Kernel io_uring had similar performance.
-We observed noticeable performance drop for both I/O engines when increasing queue depth, after reaching peak performance. - 3.
-SPDK NVMe bdev fio plugin reached up to 20.13 million IOPS for Random Read/Write workload at Queue Depth = 512, which is lower than the 22.6 million IOPS we measured in Test Case 2 I/O Cores Scaling using bdevperf. - 4.
-The results for the Random Write workload exceeded what the 22NVMe SSDs are capable of (around 7.7M IOPS).
+We observed noticeable performance drop for both I/O engines when increasing queue depth, after reaching peak performance. - SPDK NVMe bdev fio plugin reached up to 19.81 million IOPS for Random Read/Write workload at Queue Depth = 256, which is lower than the 22.6 million IOPS we measured in Test Case 2 -I/O Cores Scaling using bdevperf. - 4.
+The results for the Random Write workload exceeded what the 22 NVMe SSDs are capable of (around 7.7M IOPS).
 This is probably due to imperfect preconditioning process, which wears off over time.
 However, these results were repeatable and still show SPDK's high scalability with increase in the I/O requests. - 5.
-The Kernel libaio IO engine achieved maximum performance of up to 5.67M IOPS with 12 CPU cores and was unable to saturate platform's NVMe disks throughput.
-Peak performance was reached at QD=64 for Random Read and Random Read/Write workloads and at QD=8 for Random Write workload.
-Beyond these queue depth values there was no IOPS improvement, but the latency increased. - 6.
-The Kernel io_uring engine reached a peak performance of 24.65 million IOPS at Queue Depth = 512 for Random Read workload, 16.8 million at QD = 16 for Random Write and 17.68 million at QD = 512 for Random Read/Write workload.
-However, when we looked at htop we noticed that io_uring was using 24 CPU cores; When we configured the sqthread_poll parameter to eliminate system calls, io_uring starts a special kernel thread that polls the shared submission queue for I/O submitted by the fio thread.
-Therefore, in terms of CPU efficiency we measured up to 1.03M IOPS/Core for io_uring vs up to about 2.41M IOPS/Core for the SPDK NVMe bdev fio plugin.
-The Submission Queue Polling blog provides more information about how to eliminate system calls with io_uring.
+The Kernel libaio IO engine achieved maximum performance of up to 5.62M IOPS with 12 CPU cores and was unable to saturate platform's NVMe disks throughput.
+Peak performance was reached at QD=64 for Random Read , at QD=128 for Random Read/Write workloads and at